My passion is teaching God’s Word as a “How To” manual for loving Him and loving our neighbor.

-My passion is missional living, and I speak on a variety of topics to help women flourish in their own homes.
+I speak on a variety of topics to help women flourish in their own homes.
 My speaking and teaching are appropriate for multi-denominational, multi-generational audiences.
-Because of my experience with my neighbors in my own home, I am accustomed to teaching women from Baptist, Episcopal, Lutheran, Methodist, Catholic, Vineyard, Nazarene, Church of Christ and Church of God churches as well as non-denominational congregations – but my heart is closest to the wondering or wandering.
+Because of my experience with my neighbors in my own home, I am accustomed to teaching women from Baptist, Episcopal, Lutheran, Methodist, Catholic, Vineyard, Presbyterian, Nazarene, Church of Christ and Church of God churches as well as non-denominational congregations – but my heart is closest to the wondering or wandering.

 Contact Amy about speaking at your event.

-I married my elementary school sweetheart in 1990 and we have an adult daughter (how is this possible?!) who’s in college.
+I married my elementary school sweetheart in 1990 and we have an adult daughter who lives up to her “lively” name.
 In 2015, we moved from Ohio to a precious mountain town in the the High Rockies of Colorado.
+We actually live on a dude and guest ranch – come visit us!
 We rescued our holy dog, who loves his unsaintly cat brother.
 We’re Florida’s youngest snowbirds and are blessed to spend winters on the Nature Coast.
-I’m training for my second sprint triathlon (pray for me, please!) and angsting over a new book proposal.

 When asked to describe my religious background, I once replied: “Pagan!”
 Because I have a Bachelor’s Degree in Christian Ministry, I know a pagan is defined as someone who does not acknowledge God.
 But because I lived like a pagan for 20 years, I remember how I hardened my heart like a stone and stopped up my ears so I would not hear the Lord’s voice.
 He stopped up my ears, too, and during a struggle with hearing loss I finally returned to my sweet Savior.